Antonio German: Leatherhead

 On 14 January 2022, German signed for Isthmian League Premier Division side Leatherhead.

 International career

 On 13 October 2018, German made his debut for the Grenada national football team, playing the last 27 minutes in a 2–0 loss to Cuba in a CONCACAF Nations League qualifying match.

 Personal life

-He is the older brother of former Chesterfield and current Crawley Town forward Ricky German.
+He is the older brother of former Chesterfield and current Chesham United forward Ricky German.